NewSigma/Physica/doc/Core/Math/Algebra/LinearAlgebra/LinearAlgebra.md

 **FastPacket**:

-`false`: Construction of SIMD objects requires creating a temporary array on the stack.
+`false`: Construction of SIMD objects requires creating a temporary array on the stack
 `true`: No additional overhead

 ## Expression template: Why bother?

 Q: Handwritten loops can also avoid intermediate object allocations; Why expression templates?
 A: The answer is diverse, one thing for example is: Semantic Preservation Across Call Boundaries

 Consider the implementation of matrix-vector products, a common approach is to lower it to a BLAS implementation (pseudocode!):